Josh Sims (footballer)

-Joshua Samuel Sims (born 28 March 1997) is an English professional footballer who plays as a winger for Scottish Premiership side Ross County.
+Joshua Samuel Sims (born 28 March 1997) is an English professional footballer who plays as a winger for National League side Yeovil Town.

 Club career

 Southampton

 Sims joined Southampton's Academy from the Elite Training Centre in 2011.
 After impressing with the under-23 side, Sims made his professional debut for Southampton on 27 November 2016 against Everton in a Premier League match.
 He took only a few moments to achieve his first assist of his senior career when he set up Charlie Austin for a headed goal in the first minute.
 Sims ended the first half with 95% passing accuracy, the best among all players on the pitch, as Southampton went on to win 1–0.

 Sims made his Europa League debut for Southampton on 8 December, in a 1–1 draw against Hapoel Be'er Sheva.

 Sims continued to stay in the mix for the first team into January and provided the game-winning assist for Shane Long in a 1–0 away win against Liverpool to send Southampton into the 2017 EFL Cup final.